Robinson-Sat/Myrepo/README.md

 6. Accessing Endpoints
 Use tools like Postman or cURL to interact with the API endpoints.
-API Base URL: http://localhost:8081/api/survivors http://localhost:8081/api/robotData To call the Robot CPU API Infected Percentage: http://localhost:8081/api/survivors/infectedPercentage Non-Infected Percentage: http://localhost:8081/api/survivors/nonInfectedPercentage Infected List: http://localhost:8081/api/survivors/infectedList
+API Base URL: http://localhost:8081/api/survivors http://localhost:8081/api/robotData To call the Robot CPU API(Your Zscaler Internet Security has to be turned off ,otherwise the organisational firewall blocks this request)
+Infected Percentage: http://localhost:8081/api/survivors/infectedPercentage
+Non-Infected Percentage: http://localhost:8081/api/survivors/nonInfectedPercentage
+Infected List: http://localhost:8081/api/survivors/infectedList